 Course Reserves are resources that professors ask the library to set aside or manage so that they can be fairly accessed by all students in a certain course.
 They may be required readings, recommended sources for writing papers, DVDs, or even textbooks.
 They can be library-owned, or personal items that you donate or loan to the library.
 Course Reserves staff are part of the Access Services branch of SU Libraries -- we manage the reserves collection, and offer copyright assessment to help faculty.

-Assisting faculty with Copyright questions associated with course materials: For electronic items (ie., online readings you share with students), the course reserve system allows you to efficiently request help from library staff to make sure you are complying with United States copyright law, by submitting bibliographic records and enrollment data.
+Assisting faculty with Copyright questions associated with course materials: For electronic items (ie., online material/files you share with students on MyClasses), our course reserve system allows you to efficiently request help from library staff to make sure you are complying with United States copyright law, by submitting bibliographic records and enrollment data.
 We can help you make "Fair Use" determinations on readings that you post on Canvas/MyClasses.
-Due to the complex nature of the law and the fees that can be associated with using items, the SU Libraries will keep track of electronic articles, book chapters, etc.) and if needed, we will request approval from the rights holder on your behalf, and make sure that the required copyright fees, if any, are paid.
-For this reason, it is extremely important that you submit a course reserve request for all electronic items that you post to MyClasses that are even possibly copyright-protected.
+Due to the complex nature of the law and the fees that can be associated with using items, the SU Libraries will assess any materials that you ask us to (articles, book chapters, etc.) and if needed, we will request approval from the rights holder on your behalf, and make sure that any required copyright fees, if reasonable, are paid.